Ancient Aztec festivals, celebrations and holidays

-Slaughtering their prisoners of war, also cutting their hearts out, they removed their skins and wear them for the entire 20-day month.
+Slaughtering their prisoners of war, also cutting their hearts out, they removed their skins and wore them for the entire 20-day month.
 They would fight mock battles, after which they would dispose of the rotting skins of the slaughtered in caves or holes in the ground.

-Modern scholars have read a little too much into this practice when they saw it as an agricultural metaphor, and the wearing of human skin as a symbolic representation of the process by which a seed grows inside a rotting hull before popping its head as a fresh shoot.
+Modern scholars have read a little too much into this practice when they saw it as an agricultural metaphor and the wearing of human skin as a symbolic representation of the process by which a seed grows inside a rotting hull before popping its head as a fresh shoot.

 Celebrated for eight days, beginning on the 22nd of June

-The ancient Aztec festival of Xilonen was celebrated in honour of the goddess of maize.
+The ancient Aztec festival of Xilonen was celebrated in honor of the goddess of maize.
 Xilonen, also known as Chicomecoatl, just like other Aztec gods demanded human sacrifice during her ceremonies to sustain her interest in favor of the people.

-A slave girl was picked to represent the goddess herself and dressed up in a fashion to resemble her and on the last night she was sacrificed in a ceremony for Xilonen.
+A slave girl was picked to represent the goddess herself and dressed up in a fashion to resemble her and on the last night, she was sacrificed in a ceremony for Xilonen.